kubesphere/website/content/zh/partner/_index.md

     - icon: "images/partner/webank.jpg"
       partnerType: "App provider"
       content: 'WeBank, The 1st digital bank in China and initiated by Tencent, offers wealth management and financing services through different online platforms.'

+    - icon: "images/partner/jihu.svg"
+      partnerType: "App provider"
+      content: 'JiHu GitLab is an out-of-the-box, open DevOps platform built from the ground up as a single application for all stages of the DevOps lifecycle.
+This enables Product, Development, QA, Security, and Operations teams to work concurrently on the same project.'
 ---